Youth Pheasant Program

 You Need To Bring

-The program is Free BUT the participants must be a member of Alberta Fish and Game through Red Deer Fish and Game or any other club affiliated with Alberta Fish and Game.
+The program is Free BUT the participants must be a member of Alberta Fish and Game through Red Deer Fish and Game or any other club affiliated with Alberta Fish and Game, or purchase a RDFG Youth membership for $25.

 Black Powder Program

-The Black Powder activities sponsored by RDF&G are to support the sport of Muzzle Loading and associated Rendezvous activities.
-This is done through organized competition with a trail walk (shooting various targets) with muzzle loading rifles, primitive bows and hawk & knifes at the RDF&G Habitat Land.
+The Black Powder activities sponsored by RDFG are to support the sport of Muzzle Loading and associated Rendezvous activities.
+This is done through organized competition with a trail walk (shooting various targets) using muzzle loading rifles, primitive bows and hawk & knives at the RDFG Habitat Land.
 We try to design our activities to support the beginner through the senior so we can all have a safe, fun time.

 These Rendezvous are held each year in May and September.
-Normal activities start on Fridays and end on Sundays.
+There may be activities on Fridays that are in addition to the trail walk.
+You can register on Friday night or Saturday morning.
+The Rendezvous events start Saturday morning and end on Sundays.
 We have competitors from all over the Province as well as some from other Provinces.

 We will hold beginning Black Powder sessions for first time competitors, and will ask them to participate in the trail walk with other experienced shooters.
 The norm is to have 4 shooters per group, and we are all responsible to each other for safety as well as having a good time.